siddoshi93/InsightAgent/cadvisor/README.md

-# InsightAgent: proc
+# InsightAgent: cadvisor
-Agent Type: proc
+Agent Type: cadvisor

 Platform: Linux

-InsightFinder agent can be used to monitor system performance metrics on bare metal machines or virtual machines.
+InsightFinder agent can be used to monitor performance metrics of docker containers using cadvisor.

 ##### Instructions to register a project in Insightfinder.com
 - Go to the link https://insightfinder.com/